tongni1975/spark-nlp/docs/en/annotators.md

     - `getAnchorDateDay()`: Anchor day of the day for the relative dates such as a day after tomorrow.
 If not set it will get the current day.
     - `getAnchorDateMonth()`: Anchor month for the relative dates such as a day after tomorrow.
 If not set it will get the current month.
     - `getAnchorDateYear()`: Anchor year for the relative dates such as a day after tomorrow.
 If not set it will get the current year.
+    - `getLazyAnnotator()`: Whether `DateMatcher` used as LazyAnnotator or not. **LazyAnnotator** is a Param in Annotators allows them to stand idle in the Pipeline and do nothing.
+Can be called by other Annotators in a `RecursivePipeline`.

 **Example:**